aygp-dr/lisp-dialect-showcase/README.md

 ## Included Dialects

-- Common Lisp - A standardized, multi-paradigm Lisp dialect
+- Common Lisp (SBCL) - A standardized, multi-paradigm Lisp dialect
+- Common Lisp (CLISP) - GNU CLISP implementation of Common Lisp
 - Clojure - A modern Lisp for the JVM
 - Scheme - A minimalist Lisp dialect
 - Emacs Lisp - The extension language for the Emacs editor